vdbxio/vdbxio.github.io/index.md

 ![Aura v1.0 Prototype 001 and iPhone X](/img/aura-v1-1500-50.jpg)
 ## Aura v1.0 - Concrete Wireless Charging
 ### Crowdfunding campaign coming soon
 The Aura Qi is a 10w wireless charging pad made from concrete, wood, and neoprene.
 It has the USB port and status LED embeded into the concrete base during the molding process.
-We have a working prototype proof of concept and are finalizing some sourcing of materials and finalizing our parts list.
-Due major changes within Voidbox throughout 2019, the Aura Qi charger has been indefinitely placed on hold as we release other products and get some existing products back into production.
-We've decided to make some changes and upgrades to the Aura before going into crowdfunding on Indiegogo.
-We hope to restart R&D by Spring of 2020.
+It was created as a prototype intended for production in 2018 but extenuating circumstances didn't allow it to continue development.

-Sign up to get notified when we're ready to start our crowdfunding campaign and follow us on instagram for updates as we get back into R&D mode.
+Sign up to get notified if we ever are able to refocus out efforts on this project.
 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">
 <style type="text/css">